chauhanprerana/Assignment1-Task2/README.md

 When you have created a repo you can add a new Git remote path, allowing you to push your code to Github.
 We use remote paths now when we push to Heroku

-To add the Github remote path, adjust the following command to match your repo's address
+To add the Github remote path, adjust the following command to match your repo's addressgit remote add origin git@github.com:GitHubUsername/YourRepoName.git

-git remote add origin git@github.com:GitHubUsername/YourRepoName.git Create a README file
+Create a README file
 A Github repository can have a README file.
 This is the quick-guide, instruction manual for using the repo.
 You can create a README file with plain text or give some styles with Markdown Syntax